-This memorandum is to provide guidance to licensed long-term care facilities on the implementation of the Order of the Commissioner of Public Health Regarding Control of COVID-19 in Long-Term Care Facilities, issued on November 5, 2020.
+This memorandum is to provide guidance to licensed long-term care facilities on the implementation of the Order of the Commissioner of Public Health Regarding Control of COVID-19 in Long-Term Care Facilities, issued on June 14, 2021.
+This memorandum replaces the guidance issued on June 14, 2021 and provides updates on how DPH will determine an admissions freeze may be imposed.